pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

 More `Backup` CR parameter description:

 - `.spec.metadata.namespace`: the namespace where the `Backup` CR is located.
-- `.spec.tikvGCLifeTime`: the temporary `tikv_gc_lifetime` time setting during the backup.
+- `.spec.tikvGCLifeTime`: the temporary `tikv_gc_life_time` time setting during the backup.
 Defaults to 72h.

-    Before the backup begins, if the `tikv_gc_lifetime` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator adjusts the value of `tikv_gc_lifetime` to the value of `spec.tikvGCLifeTime`.
+    Before the backup begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator adjusts the value of `tikv_gc_life_time` to the value of `spec.tikvGCLifeTime`.
 This operation makes sure that the backup data is not garbage-collected by TiKV.

-    After the backup, no matter whether the backup is successful or not, as long as the previous `tikv_gc_lifetime` is smaller than `.spec.tikvGCLifeTime`, TiDB Operator will try to set `tikv_gc_lifetime` to the previous value.
+    After the backup, no matter whether the backup is successful or not, as long as the previous `tikv_gc_life_time` is smaller than `.spec.tikvGCLifeTime`, TiDB Operator will try to set `tikv_gc_life_time` to the previous value.

-    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_lifetime` and treats the backup as failed.
-At this time, you can view `tikv_gc_lifetime` of the current TiDB cluster using the following statement:
+    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_life_time` and treats the backup as failed.
+At this time, you can view `tikv_gc_life_time` of the current TiDB cluster using the following statement:

     {{< copyable "sql" >}}